rydurham/L4withSentry/readme.md

 This is a demo of [Sentry 2](https://github.com/cartalyst/sentry) integrated with [Laravel 4](https://github.com/laravel/laravel/tree/develop) and [Bootstrap 3.0](http://getbootstrap.com).

-Version 2.0 has been completely revamped using
+Version 2.0 has been completely revamped using strategies suggested in *Laravel: From Apprentics to Artisan* by Taylor Otwell and *Implementing Laravel* by Chris Fidao and the Laracast videos.
+Version 1.0 still exists in its original version.

 ### Instructions